gSchool/boulder-g4-assets/cheat-sheets/class-notes-2014-10-15.md

 "One size fits all in that world" - Andy  <-- this is called a "Domain" "Like building legos - data model diagrams are the instruction book" - Turek

+#### Drawing

+- Draw a tall-ish rectangle in the middle
+- Add the title with a line beneath
+- Draw a line near the bottom for methods

+- Draw other rectangles round the edges
+- Draw lines with either crow's feet or "1 - infinity-sign"

 ### Analyzing Domains

 ### Ruby Classes